hsinyenwu/RiboPlotR_addition/README.md

 ### Here we describe how to generate gtf files for uORFs

-Remember there could be multiple uORFs for one 5'UTR so there will be multiple gtf files generate:
+Remember there could be multiple uORFs for one 5'UTR so there will be multiple gtf files generate in that situation:

+Note:
+1. Here we only consider uORFs start with AUG but you can modify the start sequences in the findUORFs function
+2. Requirements (1) a fasta file for genome sequence (2) a gtf files with CDS information (3)
+3.

 ```
 # Make uORF GTFs for one transcript